spacemeshos/smapp-lite/TestCases.md

 6. Ensure the wallet data remains intact after canceling.
 7. Verify that clicking the "Wipe Out" button within the modal deletes all wallet data.
 8. Ensure the user is logged out and redirected to the initial setup or login page.
-9. Confirm that there is no way to recover the wallet after confirming the wipe out
+9. Confirm that there is no way to recover the wallet after confirming the wipeout

 # Edge Cases